CookieLover3000/Unity-Physics-Tetris/README.md

 # Unity Tetris Game

-This is a simple tetris game made in unity for a school course.
+This is a simple physics based Tetris game made in unity for a school course.

 ### Controls